shelleyhoover/UPP4652021/README.md

 # Web GIS - UPP 465 2021

 ### Course Description
 Web GIS is a popular term commonly used to refer to "online maps".
-While professional definitions are usually much more technical, "online maps" is a terrific starting point.
+While professional definitions are usually much more technical, "online maps" is a great starting point.

-The goal of this course is to enable students to build their own web maps and application using two popular tools: ArcGIS Online (AGOL) and Leaflet.js.
+The goal of this course is to enable students to build their own online maps and applications using two popular tools: ArcGIS Online (AGOL) and Leaflet.js.
 Students will learn the principals of web mapping function, design, and visualization capabilities.
-We will also survey crowdsourced & participatory mapping, opensource mapping & tools such as Open Street Maps and Humanitarian Maps, and other propriety web mapping tools such as Tableau and Mapbox.
-While learning these tools, we will discuss current topics concerning online maps: privacy, how maps can misrepresent information or conversely how online maps can be used to support urban policies, planning and stakeholder engagement.
+We will also survey crowdsourced & participatory mapping, opensource mapping tools such as Open Street Maps and Humanitarian Maps, as well as other propriety web mapping tools such as Tableau and Mapbox.
+While learning these tools, we will discuss current topics concerning online maps: privacy, how maps can misrepresent information, or conversely how online maps can be used to support urban policies, planning and stakeholder engagement.

 ## Prerequisites: